igodhand/datadev-pyodbc-hyper-api/README.md

 Code from DataDev Day 2023

-This sample code repository will provide effective way to
+This sample code repository will provide effective way to use PyODBC package to create Tableau Hyper file with Tableau Hyper API

 ### Python Package Requirement
 * pyodbc